shubhamkhandeparker/newTest/README.md

 # newTest
-Just Learning git here so technically my first repository \n just doing changes so that i can see what happens in repository
+Just Learning git here so technically my first repository <br>
+just doing changes so that i can see what happens in repository